 I joined the Triple Crown committee in 2014.
 My first road race was the 2008 YMCA Fit Fest.
 I have been hooked on running ever since!
 I am currently a stay at home mom to two beautiful little girls.
 I love being part of the Triple Crown committee because it benefits three wonderful organizations.
 My current role on the committee is sponsorships and race amenities.

 I initially joined the team to help with marketing and graphics for the Triple Crown.
 Having run the Triple Crown numerous years and getting so much out of them, I was looking for a way to give back.
 My first year, the 10 year anniversary, I was able to put my skills to work with creating a logo along with other print materials.
+Currently I am the chair of the Triple Crown and president of the board.
 In my free time I like to paint, hike/run with my dog, do graphic design, record my podcast “Tales From The Long Run” and listen to music.
 Oh, and I like to run.
-I am a part of the PR Racing team that fellow committee member Scott Brown runs.
+I am a part of the PR Racing team that Scott Brown runs.

 Amy and David Hediger are in their third year on the committee.
 Active runners and volunteers of local races, Amy and David both first ran the Bridge Run in 1999 and have taken part ever since.
 Amy is the interim assistant superintendent in RSU 16, and David works in Planning and Code Enforcement for the City of Lewiston.
 Both enjoy the sense of community and comradery at the Triple Crown races and look forward to assisting with the continuation of a great series of races.